triggr/node-sftp-server/README.md

 `.on("readdir",function (path,directory_emitter) { })` - on a directory listing attempt, the
-directory_emitter will keep emitting `dir` messages with a `responder` as a parameter, allowing you to respond with `responder.file(filename)` to return a file entry in the directory, or `responder.end()` if the directory listing is complete.
+directory_emitter will keep emitting `dir` messages with a `responder` as a parameter, allowing you to respond with `responder.file(filename, attrs)` to return a file entry in the directory, or `responder.end()` if the directory listing is complete.